PageFactory

 The All in One scheme allows to keep almost everything (regarding a page) inside one file, be it styling or adding JavaScript etc.

-You can whip up a web page or even site with lightening speed.
+You can whip up a web page or even an entire site with lightening speed.

 Ad Hoc Websites